-Into the oven it went... with a bit of a battle, but eventually I won but it wasn't a pretty sight.
+Into the oven it went... with a bit of a battle, but eventually I won.
+But it wasn't a pretty sight.
 And the photo on the right (above) is what it looked like 20 minutes later!

-My husband had all that for his lunch—he deserved it though, he'd been out mowing the grass for hours on end.
+My husband had all that for his lunch—he deserved it, though.
+He'd been out mowing the grass for hours on end.
 I ate the scrunched/messed up part from forcing it OFF the darned spatula...
 I'm not brave enough to show that mess here! :-)

 Here's Anita's bread, and I wrote and asked her if I should have kneaded the bread at all?
 Answer: "No"—so how easy is that?
 She said to just "mix it well, and then let it sit for two hours."

-Here is the bread after its two hour wait, then lightly floured on top so I could score it.
+Here is the bread after its two-hour wait, then lightly floured on top so I could score it.
 It's now ready for the oven!
-I decided to bake the stone for a short while so it could get really warmed up.
+I decided to "bake" the stone for a short while so it could get really warmed up.

 Please note: I only used HALF of the ingredient amounts from Anita's recipe, as it was my first time making it.
 (Half the ingredient amounts made this one loaf AND the pizza!
 Yummy.)

 If you're on the low-carb bandwagon (disclaimer: I am!
 See my sister-site Finally-Keto), then you'll be ecstatic to know that ThinSlim Foods have a super-delicious zero net carb pizza crust.
 At only 360 calories for the whole dang crust (not sayin' you should eat a whole pizza, but you could!), hubby and I were content with sharing the pie.